zetanumbers/book/src/natural-aliasing.md

 ```

 So it looks like that it isn't actually correct to call mutable references unique.
-Rather, mutable borrows allow aliasing in a directed fashion.
+Rather, mutable borrows allow aliasing in a compound fashion.
 Pick the `assert_aliased_mut` example.
 As you can see, from `a`'s perspective `b` aliases it, while from `b`'s point of view nothing aliases it at the moment, it is *exclusive*.
 At this moment it is as reasonable to look at `b` alone and to look at both `a` and `b`, while considering only `a` won't tell you much about program's behavior.